airbytehq/glossary/content/term/semi-structured data.md

 It is often relatively straightforward to convert semi-structured data into structured data.
 Converting semi-structured data into structured data is often done during the [data transformation](term/data%20transformation.md) stage in an [ETL](term/etl.md) or [ELT](term/elt.md) process.

-For example, if normalization is enabled then Airbyte will automatically convert the JSON from the previous example into a table that looks as follows:
+For example, if normalization is enabled then Airbyte will automatically convert the JSON stored in the `_airbyte_data` field in the table above,  into a table that looks as follows:

 |               |  **id** | **name** |
 |---------| -----------|---- |